latitude-dev/latitude/README.md

 The framework to build data apps

 ## Development
-Execute the command `pnpm run dev` to initiate the development server.
+Execute the command `pnpm run dev` to start the development server.